bodln/stargzr/README.md

 ### 1. Direct Port Forwarding (Public IP Exposure)

-Forward port `8083` in your router to your machine’s local IP.
+Forward port `8083` in your router to your machine's local IP.

 Determine your local IP: